security-notes/infobyte-faraday-wiki/Backup.md

 Saving backups is always a good choice, whether it is to keep data safe or to share with others.

+# Faraday configuration and evidence
+Faraday server stores configuration, processed reports and saves evidence in the directory .faraday.
+Remember to do a backup of the .faraday directory of the user running faraday-server.py.

+# Database backup

 In order to create a backup for your database, follow these steps:

 1. Turn off the Faraday Client and Faraday Server.